 You can also cook it on the stove top in a regular pot but more time will be need to cook the meat (around 1 hour and 15 minutes) and of course more water will have to be added.

 Update: 11 September, 2011

-Today I made this dish making a few changes which are worth mentioning.
+Today I made this dish again making a few changes to my original recipe which are worth mentioning.
+I have marked the changes in red.
 The spiced tomato sauce gave such wonderful flavour to the pasta.

 Giouvetsi: Moschari me kritharaki (Veal with orzo)

 Cooking time: About 1 hour and 15 minutes